darshil0/darshil-portfolio-2026/README.md

 ## Overview

 This repository contains the source code for Darshil Shah's personal portfolio.
 It is a modern, single-page application (SPA) designed to demonstrate technical proficiency, leadership impact, and a comprehensive suite of certifications.
-The project features a custom AI assistant, "Jules," to guide visitors through the repository and professional background.
+The project features a custom voice AI assistant, "Jules," to guide visitors through the repository and professional background.

 ## Key Features